jina-ai/executor-clip-image/README.md

 `ClipImageEncoder` encode images stored in the blob attribute of the **Document** and saves the encoding in the embedding attribute.

-- Input shape: ndarray `Height x Width x Color Channel`, min=0, max=1.
-If `use_default_preprocessing` is `true`, input images can have any height and width.
-Otherwise, the input format has to be 224x224x3.
+- Input: ndarray `Height x Width x Color Channel`.
+If `use_default_preprocessing` is `true`, input images can have any height and width and dtype uint8.
+Otherwise, the input format has to be 224x224x3 with dtype=float32.

 - Output shape: `EmbeddingDimension`